Azure/SAP-on-Azure-Scripts-and-Utilities/SharedDiskSamples/readme.md

 # Windows Server Failover Cluster for SAP ASCS/SCS instance with Azure Shared Disk
 This template will provision a base two-node Windows Server Failover Cluster with a Azure Zonal Shared Disk.
 The resulting cluster deployment is intended for use with SAP ASCS/SCS workloads for highly available deployments on the Azure cloud platform.
 The clustered SAP workloads will be provisioned by SAP setup tools.

-The code here is based on the great work from Keith Meyer available here [301 Shared Disk SAP] (https://github.com/robotechredmond/301-shared-disk-sap)
+The code here is based on the great work from Keith Meyer available here [301 Shared Disk SAP](https://github.com/robotechredmond/301-shared-disk-sap)

-There are two separatate templates
+## Deployments using availability sets

-- for deployments using availability sets use  [avset_template] (./avset_template.json)
+For deployments using availability sets use the [avset_template](./avset_template.json)

 This template creates the following resources in the selected Azure Region:

 + Proximity Placement Group and Availability Set for Azure VMs
 + Two Azure VMs running Windows Server 2019 or Windows Server 2016 for cluster nodes.
 + Azure VM DSC Extensions to prepare and configure the Windows Server Failover Cluster
 + Azure Shared Data Disk for Data
 + Cluster Witness resources (either Storage Account or Shared Disk depending on value of witnessType template parameter)
 + Internal Load Balancer to provide a listener IP Address for clustered SAP workload.
 + Azure Load Balancer for SNAT support for outbound requests.

+## Deployments using availability zones

-- for zonal deployents use [zonal_template] (./zonal_template.json)
+For zonal deployents use [zonal_template](./zonal_template.json)

+This template creates the following resources in the selected Azure Region:

-+	A Proximity Placement Group per zone
++ Proximity Placement Group per zone
 + Two Azure VMs running Windows Server 2019 or Windows Server 2016 for cluster nodes running across two zones.
 + Azure VM DSC Extensions to prepare and configure the Windows Server Failover Cluster
 + Azure Shared Data Disk for Data
 + Cluster Witness resources (either Storage Account or Shared Disk depending on value of witnessType template parameter)
 + Internal Load Balancer to provide a listener IP Address for clustered SAP workload.
 + Azure Load Balancer for SNAT support for outbound requests.

 ## Prerequisites

 To successfully deploy this template, the following must already be provisioned in your subscription:

 + Azure Virtual Network with subnet defined for cluster node VMs and ILB
 + Windows Server Active Directory and AD-integrated Dynamic DNS reachable from Azure Virtual Network
 + Subnet IP address space defined in AD Sites and Services
 + Custom DNS Server Settings configured on Azure Virtual Network to point to AD-integrated Dynamic DNS servers

 ## Template Deployment Notes